 I want people to come to my classes because they offer space to be themselves, in a room where they find warmth and companionship.
 There, they can find challenge, but also compassion and humility.
 It’s so important to become -and continue to be- aware of who and where you are, and I hope my teaching facilitates this.

-I bring to my classes seven years of teaching experience and 25+ years of yoga practice, plus some great music and sometimes a poem.
+I bring to my classes twelve years of teaching experience and 25+ years of yoga practice, plus some great music and sometimes a poem.

 I also bring a near-lifetime of activity in the outdoors: I run, hike, climb rocks, ski and snowboard down hills, and ride my road bike.
 I played rugby for 11 years and briefly studied a martial art.
 On the other hand, I’m a bit of a culture/art nerd: I love theater, music, film, travel and great food.
-And, I work as a web designer, for the majority of my work-week hours.
+I work as a user experience design, for the majority of my work-week hours: I try to make digital experiences work well for people.
+I have two big, loving dogs who teach me a lot about communication and love.
 All of these experiences inform my approach in the studio, with regard to self-care, inspiration, enthusiasm and curiosity.

 I teach 60-75 minute Vinyasa or Flow style classes, though I am also comfortable teaching restorative or beginning yoga.
 My cues are in plain language – not a lot of Sanskrit- and are very alignment-focused.
-In the Vinyasa classes, I play music from a variety of genres (see below).
+In live Vinyasa classes, I play music from a variety of genres (see below).
 There are always at least 5 minutes of relaxation at the end of all my classes.
-Props are your friend, and are available at my studio classes.
+Props are your friends, and are available at my studio classes.

 Yoga Classes Taught by Arah